 The Faculty of Graduate Studies requires a minimum GPA of 3.0 for normal admission.
 In special circumstances, a department may request special consideration in writing explaining why the student might be deemed admissible despite the GPA.
+To do so, please complete and submit the Exceptional Admission Form [PDF - 50kb].

 How to Calculate an Admission GPA